Program Director; Advocate, Intervene, Mentor (AIM) Program

 Coordinator, Domestic Violence Programs

 Katie Crank is the coordinator of domestic violence programs at the Center for Court Innovation.
 She provides technical assistance and strategic planning advice to courts wishing to improve their response to domestic violence cases.
 Ms. Crank is interested in the response to domestic violence both nationally and internationally, having spent a year developing a crisis hotline with a domestic violence agency in Ghana, as well as having assisted two Missouri jurisdictions with the planning and implementation of specialized domestic violence courts during her law school tenure.
 She also provides trauma-informed therapy to children who have witnessed or been the victims of violence through the Center for Court Innovation’s Child and Adolescent Witness Support Program, located in the Bronx.
-She earned her B.A. from Indiana University-Bloomington, and received both a J.D. and a Master's in Social Work from Washington University in St. Louis.
+Ms. Crank is an admitted attorney in the State of New York, and is a Licensed Master Social Worker.
+She earned her B.A. from Indiana University-Bloomington, and received both a J.D. and an M.S.W. from Washington University in St. Louis.

 Office Manager, Midtown Community Court